abhiTronix/vidgear/docs/gears/writegear/compression/params.md

             "-ffpreheaders": ["-re"], # executes as `ffmpeg -re <rest of command>` }
         ```

+    * **`-disable_ffmpeg_window`** _(bool)_: sets a special flag to enable detached subprocess creation on Windows OS, and can be useful while creating an `.exe` file for a python script that uses WriteGear API.
+On Windows, in certain cases, even after creating the `.exe` file in windowed mode or no-console mode, the FFmpeg commandline window would pop up while its being used by WriteGear API.
+Its usage is as follows:

+        ??? new "New in v0.3.2"
+            This feature was added in `v0.3.2`.

+        !!! warning "`-disable_ffmpeg_window` is only available on Windows OS with logging disabled(`logging=False`) in compression mode."

+        ```python
+        output_params = {"-disable_ffmpeg_window": True} # disables FFmpeg creation window
+        ```

     * **`-disable_force_termination`** _(bool)_: sets a special flag to manually disable the default forced-termination behaviour in WriteGear API when `-i` FFmpeg parameter is used _(For more details, see issue: #149)_.
 Its usage is as follows: